Shohei-Takata/Fast-optimal-entrainment/README.md

 The main code is "FHN_Floquet", "FHN_simple", "FHN_feedback", and "FHN_penalty".
 The structure of these code are the same as the above.
-This model is not attached in the article.
+This model is not attached in the article*.

 *Takata, Shohei, Yuzuru Kato, and Hiroya Nakao.
 "Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory." arXiv preprint arXiv:2104.09944 (2021).